 When a boating accident occurs, you can’t pull over to the side of the road.
 As you struggle to right your vessel and tend to injured parties, the open water can be merciless.
 For this reason, whether you’re on a yacht or a personal watercraft, prudent operation of the vessel is of paramount importance.
 Unfortunately, too many operators engage in risky and reckless behavior on the water, creating hazards for innocent parties.
 If you’ve been harmed by a negligent boater, the Porter Law Firm, P.C. is ready to help.
-Since 1997, I have assisted injured parties throughout East Texas.
-I am one of the very few personal injury attorneys practicing in Texas who is actually a board-certified specialist.
-As such, I am determined to use my skill, knowledge and experience to deliver the best possible results in your case.
+Since 1997, our lawyers have assisted injured parties throughout East Texas.
+We have one of the very few personal injury attorneys practicing in Texas who is actually a board-certified specialist.
+As such, we are determined to use our skill, knowledge and experience to deliver the best possible results in your case.

 According to the U.S. Coast Guard, the most common causes of recreational boating accidents in 2016 were as follows: